-When I travel, yeah, I want to see the sights and soak up the local culture... but mostly I just want to try the food.
+When I travel, yeah, I want to see the sights and soak up the local culture... but I also want to try the food.

-While there is a maximum amount of churches I can visit in one day, there is no limit on number of cachangas, or pisco sours, I can consume!
+While there is a maximum number of churches I can see in one day, there is no limit on the number of cachangas I can consume!

-One of the greatest things about Peru is the diversity of the country, which extends to its cuisine.
+One of the greatest things about Peru is the diversity of the country, which naturally lends itself to a diverse cuisine.

-The food (among other things) in Lima is different than the rural Andean mountains.
-There are many specialty dishes in each region that you cannot find elsewhere in the country.
+The food in Lima is different than the food in the rural Andean mountains.
+Many specialty dishes of a region cannot be found elsewhere in the country.

-Below I have listed my favorite Peruvian dishes to seek out when traveling through the country!
-I've left out a few obvious ones (eg: pisco, cuy, anticuchos).... but come on.
-You don't need my help to learn about cuy and pisco.
+I've left out the obvious ones (eg: pisco, cuy, anticuchos) because you don't need my help to learn about cuy and pisco.

 While you should be able to find most of these throughout Peru, some of them will be easier to find in the mountains versus Lima (and vice-versa).